JimSeker/drawing/README.md

 Android Drawing Examples
 ===========
-<b>eclipse/</b> has the eclipse projects, no longer updated.
-Everything else is in andriod studio
+`eclipse/` has the eclipse projects, no longer updated.
+Everything else is in android studio

+`legacy/` no longer updated code.  see readme.

+`AlienInvaders` (java) is a very simple space invaders like game using a surfaceview.

+`AlienInvaders_kt` (kotlin) is a very simple space invaders like game using a surfaceview.
+Note, some non android classes are still java.

+`AnimatedGifDemo` shows how to use the animated Drawable class to have animated gifs.
+NOTE: api 28+

+`AnimatedVectorDrawableDemo` show how to use Vector graphics animate them.  uses the androidx.vectordrawable

-<b>DrawDemo1</b> (java) uses a canvas from a imageview to draw on.
+`DrawDemo1` (java) uses a canvas from a imageview to draw on.
 There are 4 fragments.  main draws different types of objects, based on a spinner and some need two taps to be drawn like a line.  there is a animated fragments to clear an uses a thread, asyc uses a aysctask. draw1 only draws one object on the screen.

-<b>DrawDemo1_tk</b> (kotlin) uses a canvas from a imageview to draw on.
+`DrawDemo1_tk` (kotlin) uses a canvas from a imageview to draw on.
 There are 4 fragments.  main draws different types of objects, based on a spinner and some need two taps to be drawn like a line.  there is a animated fragments to clear an uses a thread, asyc uses a aysctask. draw1 only draws one object on the screen.

-<b>drawDemo2</b> (java) uses a customview to draw on a canvas.
+`drawDemo2` (java) uses a customview to draw on a canvas.
 There is also a touch listener, to draw blocks.

-<b>drawDemo2_tk</b> (kotlin) uses a customview to draw on a canvas.
+`drawDemo2_tk` (kotlin) uses a customview to draw on a canvas.
 There is also a touch listener, to draw blocks.

-<b>AlienInvaders</b> is a very simple space invaders like game using a surfaceview.
+`FlappyAlien` is a simple FlappyBird clone, to show how a game work work on a TextureView.

-<b>GraphicOverlayDemo</b> is an example of how to create a customview to draw on other views.
+`GraphicOverlayDemo` is an example of how to create a customview to draw on other views.

-<b>SurfaceViewDemo</b> uses a surfaceview.
+`SurfaceViewDemo` uses a surfaceview.
 Since a surface is for "animated" drawing, an alien moves accross the screen.
 The user touches it and it moves to a new location.
 It shows to use an extended surfaceview or all it in the activity.

-<b>TextureViewDemo</b> is an example of how to draw on a surface (via a canvas) of a TextureView.
+`TextureViewDemo` is an example of how to draw on a surface (via a canvas) of a TextureView.
 It uses a thread to update the moving block.
 It shows to use an extended textureView and how use all the code in the main.  (same example as the surfaceViewDemo)

-<b>FlappyAlien</b> is a simple FlappyBird clone, to show how a game work work on a TextureView.

-<a>AnimatedGifDemo</b> shows how to use the animated Drawable class to have animated gifs.
-NOTE: api 28+

-<b>AnimatedVectorDrawableDemo</b> show how to use Vector graphics animate them.  uses the androidx.vectordrawable

-<b>legacy</b> no longer updated code.<br>
-DrawDemo uses a canvas to draw on, then display via an imageview and  is no longer updated<BR>
-svtest is a very simple SurfaceView to draw and "animate" a moving box and is no longer updated.<BR>
-gameAnd is a simple game and with broken surfaceView demo code.
+---

-These are example code for University of Wyoming, Cosc 4730 Mobile Programming course.
+These are example code for University of Wyoming, Cosc 4730 Mobile Programming course and cosc 4735 Advance Mobile Programing course.
 All examples are for Android.